TBirdPIT/TBirdPIT/README.md

 - 👋 Hi, I’m @VETReaper
 - 👀 I’m interested in ...
-Learning All IT related functions
+Learning All IT and development related functions
 - 🌱 I’m currently working on ... a New Application and System
 - 💞️ I’m looking to collaborate on ...
 Anything and everything
 - 📫 How to reach me ... find my website
 - 😄 Pronouns: ...
 I am a male (Sir)
 - ⚡ Fun fact: ...
-I love my service dog and learning
+I do it all for my son's future!

 <!---
 TBirdPIT/TBirdPIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.